Palestine–Poland relations: History

-The Polish position is consistent in its support for the struggle of the Palestinian people.
 Poland is one of the European countries that support the resolution of the Palestinian-Israeli conflict peacefully based on the two-state solution.
 There is parliamentary cooperation between Palestine and Poland and the exchange of parliamentary delegations.
 There is also close cooperation in various fields such as tourism, education, sports and military security.
 Poland provides annual support through aid for development projects in Palestine.
 Since 2006, Poland has been providing support in education, health care, and humanitarian aid to Palestinian refugees via UNRWA.
 The Association of Palestinian Alumni from Polish Universities, as well as a scholarship assistance programs for students (including Łukasiewicz and Erasmus programme), were established.
 Poland assists the Palestinian National Authority with assistance grants, via Polish NGO’s as well as contributing to the voluntary fund for Palestinian refugees.